IvanZ505/runb-notes/docs/discrete-2/discrete-2.md

 - We are not going over uncertainty in this class.
 (No hat symbol)

 ---

-#todo quiz on binomial poisson distribution thursday, quiz next monday on rest of the distributions

 ### Geometric Distribution
 - In previous distributions, we always knew the number of trials.
 - However, in *Geometric Distribution*, or negative binomial distribution, you DON'T know your `n`.